WuJiawwei/NUSConnect/README.md

 Features to be implemented and tested by milestone 1:
 1. basic email verification
 2. basic user profile functionality with essential information fields
-3. basic search function based on faculties or interests
+3. basic post creation function